LucasOe/tts-external-api/README.md

 use tts_external_api::{json, ExternalEditorApi, AnswerReload};

 fn save_and_play(api: ExternalEditorApi) {
-	// Objects not mentioned in the script_states are not updated. let answer_reload: AnswerReload = api.reload(json!([])).unwrap();
+	// Objects not mentioned in the script_states are not updated let answer_reload: AnswerReload = api.reload(json!([])).unwrap();
 	println!("{:#?}", answer_reload);
 }